Methodology

 HE Provider Tariff Groupings

-The calculation of mean tariff is based on the UCAS tariff points of the cohort, where each individual points score is normalised to reflect the equivalent of the top three A level scores achieved by the entrant.
+The calculation of mean tariff is based on the total UCAS tariff points of the cohort across all their qualifications, where each individual points score is capped at the equivalent of three A* grades at A level.

 The UCAS points used in the calculation for the current year are shown below for A level grades: